adamsilver/adamsilver.io-jekyll/_posts/2014-12-29-misusing-ajax-for-personalisation.md

 description: Sometimes developers are on a pursuit to reduce page-load time by utilising AJAX to get around personalised content.
 This is problematic.
 ---

 Sometimes developers are on a pursuit to reduce page-load time by utilising [content caching](https://developer.akamai.com/stuff/Caching/Content_Caching.html).
-This is beneficial to the UX because the page response times become *much* quicker.
+UX is improved because page response times are much faster.

 When the page contains personalised content, this type of caching can't neccessarily be used because a user might receive the cached version of somebody elses personalised content.

-The problem arises with the suggestion that you can use AJAX to request the personalised content.
-This article discusses this problem.
-But first, what is personalised content?
+Problems arise when AJAX is used to make an additional request for personalised content.
+Before discussing the problems, let's first define what is personalised content?

 ## What is personalised content?

 Personalised content is any content that is specific to a user.
 The most basic example would be a "Logout" link because the page knows that *you* are logged in and that *you* may want to logout.

 With that said, this can be cached because you can create two types of cached pages.
-As in a whole bunch of anonymous users can receive the *logged-out* cached page and a whole bunch of logged-in users can get the *logged-in* cached page.
+What I mean is: anonymous users can receive a *logged-out* cached page and logged-in users can get a *logged-in* cached page.

-An example that doesn't scale and makes content-caching redundant is when personalised content includes something specific to a user.
+An example that doesn't scale and makes content-caching redundant is when personalised content includes something specific to an individual user.
 A good example would be their name such as a 'Welcome Bob' message.

 What are the problems with this?